hasibzunair/generative-models-tutorial/README.md

-# Generative Models Tutorial using PyTorch
+# Building and Applying Generative Models using PyTorch

 Tutorial materials for **Ericsson AI & ML Upskill Program 2023-2024**.
 It contains code for finetuning a GPT-like large language model (LLM) in pure PyTorch.